Transport Regulations approved by the Norwegian Ministry of Transport and Communications on 27th February 2004.

 § 12 Liability and compensation for loss of or harm to luggage and/or persons

 For goods that are transported against a fee pursuant to § 9, the carrier is responsible for loss or damage that occurs from the goods is place on the bus until it reached the destination.
 However, this does not apply if the loss or damage is caused by faults or negligence on the part of the passenger bringing the goods.
+On determining the compensation, act about road freight agreements of 20th December 1974 apply.
 The act’s § 32.2 stipulates that on domestic transport, the liability is maximum 17 SDR for each kilogram of the damaged goods’ gross weight.

 (SDR - Special Drawing Right - is an international currency defined by the International Monetary Fund.)